 #ro.product.first_api_level indicates the first api level that the device has been commercially launched on.
 PRODUCT_PROPERTY_OVERRIDES +=\ ro.product.first_api_level=21

-First API level for Android 9 and higher
+First API level for Android 9 or higher

 Codenames, Tags, and Build Numbers.

-First API level for Android 8.x and lower
+First API level for Android 8.x or lower

-This allows the property to correctly identify a new product and preserves
+value.
+This allows the property to correctly identify a new product and

 unset, Android assigns